 A type of X-ray combined with a dye used to visualise the structures of the oesophagus.

-A type of atrial fibrillation where the heart beats too fast and can’t properly deliver blood to the rest of the body.
+A type of atrial arrhythmia where the heart beats too fast and can’t properly deliver blood to the rest of the body.

 A type of drug used to help lower blood pressure by removing fluid that has built-up in the body.

 Is a surgical procedure that tries to remove a blood clot from an artery or vein.